 So many times throughout history, Christians have tried to hold the Scriptures as a higher authority than Jesus.
 But God says enough is enough.
 Unless we think we should implement slavery again, Jesus must be our highest authority.
 We must let Jesus teach us how to read the Old Testament.

 Jesus died for all people, no matter their skin color or religion (1 John 2:2).
 The way of Jesus being preached and lived out over the centuries has ensured slavery’s end.
 As Christ’s nation expands to cover the entire earth, it should be no surprise that evils like slavery diminish.
-Today Christians get it; they understand that slavery is a sin.
+We aren’t finished, we still have a long way to go to end racism, but today Christians get it; they understand that slavery is a sin.
 Most Christians didn’t understand that 200 years ago.

 It seems mind-boggling to us today that Christians back then didn’t understand that slavery is evil.
 How could they not understand that?
 But today (in America especially) war and violence are still viewed with acceptance in much the same way that slavery was viewed with acceptance 200 years ago.
 Today many Christians just don’t see war as something that is unacceptable.
 Today many Christians just don’t see that violence is immoral.
 War and violence are acceptable if the ends justify the means.
 Christians thought the same thing about slavery.